ArcanePlugins/ArcaneFramework/README.md

 - This library contains only the features that we require.
   - Again, feel free to create a fork if you want to expand on ArcaneFramework.

-- Offers minimal documentation.
+- Not widely documented.
-  - Enough that we (hopefully) won't forget what things do.
+  - Documented enough that we (hopefully) won't forget what things do.

 - Makes breaking changes as often as we need them to.
   - As we will have large codebases depending on ArcaneFramework, we will aim to not make large